"Phishing" and Other Online Identity Theft Scams: Don't Take the Bait

 Most of these emails attempt to lure you into providing sensitive personal information by requesting that you provide it in a reply email or by clicking on a link to a website that mimics a legitimate website and asks you to provide the information.
 Various "urgent" messages are also used to lower your guard, such as:

-Phishing scams may also take advantage of the ever-changing financial landscape.
+Fraudsters regularly target customers of financial services firms with deceptive email tactics.
+According to a recent industry study, 71 percent of phishing scams detected in 2014 spoofed banks1.
 Some fraudulent emails, for example, appear to originate from a financial institution that acquired the consumer's bank, savings and loan or mortgage.
-They direct recipients to update, validate or confirm account information by clicking on a link that redirects to a "spoofed" website that look similar to, but actually fraudulent copies of, the website of a legitimate financial institution or lender.
+They direct recipients to update, validate or confirm account information by clicking on a link that redirects to a "spoofed" website that looks similar to, but is actually a fraudulent copy of, the website of a legitimate financial institution or lender.
+Also be wary of emails from financial institutions that purport to have updated their online security systems.

 Trojan Horses—Hidden Software That Tracks Your Every Move Online

-Real-Life Examples: In 2010, a crime group sent false messages purporting to be from popular social networking sites that contained fictitious offers for popular software upgrades and fake tax forms.
-These “lures” took victims to sites where the criminals infected their computers with “crimeware,” allowing the criminals to access the computers remotely to steal personal information, and intercept passwords and online transaction information—and even log onto the victim’s computer to perform online banking transactions.
+A crime group sent false email messages purporting to be from popular social networking sites that contained fictitious offers for popular software upgrades and fake tax forms.
+These "lures" took victims to sites where the criminals infected their computers with “crimeware,” allowing the criminals to access the computers remotely to steal personal information, intercept passwords and online transaction information, and even log onto the victim’s computer to perform online banking transactions.

 Brokerage Firm Identify Theft Scams—Using a Good Name for Crime